TEXT-S&P summary: Borets International Ltd.

 Liquidity

-We currently view Borets’ liquidity as “adequate,” under our criteria.
-On June 30, 2012, the company had cash and cash equivalents of about $57 million.
-We understand Borets has no committed bank lines available, and according to our methodology we do not consider Borets’ overdraft facilities to be a reliable liquidity source for the purpose of our analysis.
+We currently view Borets’ liquidity as adequate, under our criteria.
+On March 31, 2012, the company had cash and cash equivalents of about $68 million.
+We understand Borets has no committed bank lines available, and according to our methodology, we do not consider Borets’ overdraft facilities as a reliable liquidity source for the purpose of our analysis.

-The available cash position covers mandatory debt payments of about $31 million falling due within the next 12 months, until June 2013.
-However, given the absence of committed backup facilities and the amortizing nature of existing bank facilities, the company will have to rely on future FOCF, or new funding sources, to meet its debt maturities in the coming years.
+The available cash position covers mandatory debt payments of about $40 million falling due within the next 12 months, until March 2013.
+However, given the absence of committed backup facilities and the amortizing nature of existing bank facilities, the company will have to rely on future FOCF or new funding sources to meet its debt maturities in the coming years.

-Under our base-case scenario, we expect Borets to generate enough FOCF, more than $30 million in 2012, to meet upcoming debt maturities.
+In our base-case scenario, we expect Borets to generate enough FOCF, above $30 million for 2012, to meet upcoming debt maturities.
 According to our forecasts, Borets’ liquidity sources should exceed overall uses by some $20 million this year, a modest absolute amount.
 If used up, we would consider changing our liquidity score to “less than adequate.”
 As noted, changes in working capital historically have had a significant impact on FOCF, which makes liquidity vulnerable to unexpected working capital changes.

 Our assessment of Borets’ liquidity position continues to incorporate potential shareholder support in the form of cash injections, if needed.